 Dr. Walter Lake was educated in Ridgetown, graduating from Ridgetown High School before attending McGill University in Montreal.
 In 1907, he graduated M.D.,C.M. and interned at Harper Hospital in Detroit.
-He returned to Ridgetown in 1908 to practice medicine.
+Dr. Lake returned to Ridgetown in 1908 to practice medicine.
 According to the 1928 Ontario Medical Registry, Dr. Lake joined the College of Physicians and Surgeons on the 30th of September, 1910.

 Dr. Lake was a member of the Ridgetown Library Board and the Ridgetown High School Board, serving as Chairman at times.
 Dr. Lake enjoyed playing golf and he was a founding member of the Ridgetown Golf Club.
 He served as President of the Ridgetown Golf Club in 1923, 1924, 1945-1946 and in 1947.
 He belonged to the Howard Lodge A.F. & A.M. #391.

-**His son Charles Osgood Lake served with the R.C.N.V.R. during WWII and he is featured on the Gathering Our Heroes website.
+**Dr. Lake’s son Charles Osgood Lake served with the R.C.N.V.R. during WWII and he is featured on the Gathering Our Heroes website.

 ***Mrs. Lake’s brother Lieutenant James William McVean served during WWI.
 He was seriously injured in a plane crash on the 1st of March, 1918.
 He died in Toronto on the 10th of December, 1920 from complications of his injuries.
 He was buried at the Christ Church Anglican Cemetery in Kingston.
 Mrs. Lake’s brother Private Donald Patrick McVean served with the 24th Kent Regiment during WWII.
 Both of Mrs. Lake’s brother’s are featured on the Gathering Our Heroes website.